-Starting with 6.4.0.2-4.1.0.0, Instant supports customization of Wi-Fi Multimedia to DSCP mapping configuration for upstream (client to IAP) and downstream (IAP to client) traffic.
+Starting with 6.4.0.2-4.1.0.0, Instant supports customized mapping between Wi-Fi Multimedia and DSCP tags for upstream (client to IAP) and downstream (IAP to client) traffic.

 DSCP classifies packets based on network policies and rules.
 You can customize the mapping values between WMM ACs and DSCP tags to prioritize various traffic types and apply these changes to a WMM-enabled SSID profile.
 When WMM AC mappings values are configured, all packets received are matched against the entries in the mapping table and prioritized accordingly.